poppy-project/poppy-docs/en/programming/notebooks.md

 ![Notebook Example](../img/python/notebook-example.png)

-This chapter presents a gallery of notebooks and tries to organize them into different categories:

-* Getting started
-* Simulator
-* HTTP API and remote connection
-* Scientific experiments
-* Education
-* Going further (advanced topics)

 For each notebook, we provide a short description of what it does, with which robot/simulator it can be used and of course a link.
 Most of the notebooks are written in english but you will also find some in french (and hopefully soon in other languages).

+This chapter presents a gallery of notebooks and tries to organize them into different categories.

 ## Getting started